nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

-## Use Case : Update reminder<br>

-**MSS**
-1. User enters command to update reminder for specific task
-2. System reminds user at specified time via popup
-Use case ends

-**Extensions**
-1a.
-User enters invalid task
-> System shows an error message
-> Use case ends

-1b.
-User enters invalid date to be reminded
-> System shows an error message
-> Use case ends

-## Use Case : Update priority of an task<br>
+## 8.12 Use Case : Updating Priority of a Task<br>

 **MSS**
 1. User enters command to update priority of task
 2. System updates priority to user specified priority Use case ends

 **Extensions**